suffolklibraries/lgc/content/collections/events/digital-journals-10-07.md

     content:
       -
         type: text
-        text: '£3 membership fee each month payable in cash on the day.'
+        text: 'If you would like to find out more about the group or would like to attend please contact Dennis on ' -
+        type: text
+        marks:
           -
-    type: paragraph
+            type: link
-    content:
+            attrs:
+              href: 'mailto:dennisweston.49@btinternet.com'
+              rel: ''
+              target: null
+              title: null
+        text: dennisweston.49@btinternet.com
       -
         type: text
-        text: 'If you are interested in attending please contact Susan, the group leader, on ' -
+        text: ' or '
+      -
         type: text
         marks:
           -
             type: link
             attrs:
-              href: 'mailto:sjsimsek@btinternet.com'
+              href: 'tel:01473832591'
-              rel: ''
+              rel: null
               target: null
               title: null
+        text: '01473 832591'
+      -
+        type: text
-        text: sjsimsek@btinternet.com
+        text: .
   -
     type: paragraph
   -